'I'd hunt every day if I could': Camps bring in new generation of hunters

-Maureen Coleman was "as green as grass" when she joined the association as the sole woman in the club.
+Maureen Coleman was "as green as grass" when she joined the Thames Valley Deerstalkers Association as the sole woman in the club.

 "I'd never been in the bush until I was 30.
 The guys just treated me as someone that wanted to hunt."